BioPAX/validator/biopax-validator-command/src/main/etc/README.txt

 An open source validation framework for BioPAX (www.biopax.org).

-This is basically created with Java (5 or 6), Paxtools, Spring Framework (AOP, MVC), and other open source jars.
+This is basically created with Java 6, Paxtools, Spring Framework (AOP, MVC), and other open source jars.
 This implementation targets the BioPAX Level 3, but also it does support previous levels: Level 1 is auto- converted to L2, and L2 is validated alike the L3, but not all L2 rules have